 Once the decision has been made to move forward with a divorce, the children need to be told.
 Exactly how you go about telling them, and precisely what you tell them, will depend to a large extent on the age of the children.
 A conversation with a 15-year-old about divorce will not be the same as one with a five-year-old.
 Nevertheless, planning ahead is key.
 Ideally, you and your spouse should tell the children together as it will go a long way toward reassuring them that both parents will remain in their lives.
 When possible, consulting with an expert, such as a child psychologist, beforehand is a good idea.

 Consider how each child is likely to react and be prepared to answer difficult questions.
 One of the most common questions/concerns centers around the living arrangements.
 Whenever possible, reach at least a temporary arrangement with your spouse regarding who will remain in the marital residence and where the children will live while the divorce is pending so that when they ask, you have an answer for them.
 Also be prepared to reassure them that they will still spend time with the other parent, assuming that is the truth.

 Once the children know about the divorce, and the process is underway, you will need to navigate the world of kids and divorce.
 To limit the emotional trauma children often go through when parents divorce, avoid making the following five mistakes:

-If you have additional questions about divorce, contact an experienced Fort Worth Custody Lawyer at Boyd Family Law to discuss your legal rights and options by calling 817-338-4500 to schedule your appointment today.
+If you have additional questions about divorce, contact an experienced Fort Worth Custody Lawyer at Boyd Family Law to discuss your legal rights and options and schedule your appointment today.